serl/topoblocktest/README.md

 # TopoBlockTest

+**WARNING: the numpy version (1.10.4) used in this project has some known vulnerabilities.
+Use at your own risk, or upgrade it in `requirements.txt`.**

 ## Installation

 You can choose either to run everything on a virtual machine via Vagrant or run on your own system.
 In both cases, the deploy will take some time, because of the compilation of some Python dependencies.